Azure/alz-monitor/docs/wiki/DeploymentGuide.md

 ## Disabling Monitoring

 If you wish to disable monitoring for a resource or for alerts targeted at subscription level such as Activity Log, Service Health and Resource Health.
-A "MonitorDisable" tag can be created with a value of "true".
-This will remove the resource or subscription from the compliance check for the policy.
+A "MonitorDisable" tag can be created with a value of "true" at the scope where you wish to disable monitor.
+This will effectively filter the resource or subscription from the compliance check for the policy.